The Word Defiant! at Blickling

 A five-year conservation project at Blickling Estate, one of the nation’s most important historic house libraries has inspired award-winning Theatre Company Les Enfants Terribles to explore the importance of books through contemporary art.

-Les Enfants Terribles will use sound, theatrical design and storytelling to examine the importance of books, and prompt debate about the threat posed to them and their place in a changing world.
+Les Enfants Terribles have used sound, theatrical design and storytelling to examine the importance of books, and prompt debate about the threat posed to them and their place in a changing world.

 Exploring the importance of books